tacodenouter/taco-2019-02/content/pages/home.md

     design and user experiences.
   title: Taco den Outer Digital Product Designer
 ---
-## The sooner we get something that behaves and functions like the real thing, the better.
+## The sooner we get somewhere behaving like the real thing, the better.

-I create high fidelity prototypes of websites and apps.
+I create flow maps and high fidelity prototypes that inform you making better decisions about your product and your market.
 If you simply want to test a particular feature or if you want the complete package, including branding, illustration, world-class typography and user-friendly UX, I help out with testable, validated designs.

 I am a Digital Design Lead with experience ellevating the best teams in London and Hong Kong.
 Putting my clients' users first allows me to have a clear vision, informed by business goals and brand values.